-Born on December 25th in Detroit, Michigan Althea René began her musical journey at the tender age four-year-old.
+Born on December 25th in Detroit, Michigan Althea René began her musical journey at the tender age of four years old.
 She studied classical music while attending Howard University.
 For more than 10 years she worked as a Wayne County Deputy Sheriff (in Detroit, Michigan) during the day and performed in jazz clubs at night.
-Today, she is a full-time performing and recording artist.
+Today, she endorses renowned hand-sculpted Altus Flutes as a full-time performing and recording artist.

-With a passionate mission to mentor women in the entertainment industry, Althea René authored an autobiography entitled "Becoming Chocolate Barbie - a guide for professional women in the music business" in June 2018.
+With a passionate mission to mentor women in the entertainment industry, Althea René authored an autobiography titled "Becoming Chocolate Barbie - a guide for professional women in the music business" in June 2018.
 The book was written in an interview format so that readers may easily use it as a reference resource.
-Women who aspire for a life in business can appreciate the insights she shares.
+Everyone who aspires for a life in business can appreciate the insights that she shares.

 Her plans for 2022 are substantial.
 Among her many performances scheduled throughout the year, Althea René is hosting her Second Annual South Central Jazz Fest on Saturday, October 15th.
 Althea René, saxophonist Marcus Anderson, and vocalist Tracey Hamlin will deliver an amazing evening of music from a historic military airplane hangar in beautiful San Antonio, Texas.